Letterbook/FEP/feps/fep-f1d5.md

   as HTTP Signatures, webfinger, or OAuth.
 Whereas the specification is very strict, the `metadata` is too lax.
-* The `users.usage` is not denormalized, such that implementations can provide custom pairs of (activity counts, time period in days) that make sense for the software.
+* The `users.usage` is not denormalized, such that implementations can provide custom pairs of `(activity counts, time period in days)` that make sense for the software.
 * The `activeHalfyear` and `activeMonth` are ill-named properties for describing the time periods of 180 days and 30 days, respectively.
-A "half of one year" is roughly 182.5 days, 75% of the time.
-A month is 30 days, 33% of the time.
+A "half of one year" is 180 days 0% of the time and roughly 182.5 days only 75% of the time.
+A month is 30 days only 33% of the time.
 * The `localPosts` and `localComments` are not denormalized into pairs of `(kind, counts)` for software that, for example, hosts audio files, hosts videos, or software that does not have comments, or does not have posts.